alexander-grieco/eris-fraud-detector/README.md

 # Running New-news
 ## Loading Kafka Services
-Run the following commands on each Kafka broker BEFORE going to next step (assumes your confluent folder is in the home directory)
+Run the following commands on each Kafka broker BEFORE going to next step (assumes your confluent folder is in the home directory of your brokers).
+The "nohup" command will make the services continue to run even after you log off or close your terminal session.
+Each nohup command also redirects its output to a log file for debugging purposes.
-1. ~/confluent/bin/zookeeper-server-start ~/confluent/etc/kafka/zookeeper.properties
+1. nohup ~/confluent/bin/zookeeper-server-start ~/confluent/etc/kafka/zookeeper.properties &> zookeeper.out&
-2. ~/confluent/bin/kafka-server-start ~/confluent/etc/kafka/server.properties
+2. nohup ~/confluent/bin/kafka-server-start ~/confluent/etc/kafka/server.properties &> kafka.out&
-3. ~/confluent/bin/schema-registry-start  ~/confluent/etc/schema-registry/schema-registry.properties
+3. nohup ~/confluent/bin/schema-registry-start  ~/confluent/etc/schema-registry/schema-registry.properties &> schema_registry.out&
 4. (Only do this on master broker) Start data generation by running this command: bash ~/scripts/kafka-producer.sh 5 produce.
 This script starts the data generation.
 The 5 refers to the number of tmux sessions that will be started and the "produce" input is the name of the session.
 To stop data generation simply run this command: tmux kill-session -t produce.
-5. ~/confluent/bin/connect-distributed ~/confluent/etc/schema-registry/connect-avro-distributed.properties
+5. nohup ~/confluent/bin/connect-distributed ~/confluent/etc/schema-registry/connect-avro-distributed.properties &> connect.out&
-6. ~/confluent/bin/ksql-server-start ~/confluent/etc/ksql/ksql-server.properties --queries-file ~/src/kafka/ksql/queries.sql
+6. nohup ~/confluent/bin/ksql-server-start ~/confluent/etc/ksql/ksql-server.properties --queries-file ~/src/kafka/ksql/queries.sql &> ksql.out&

 ## Loading Connectors